frcs/quizml/README.md

 configuration files, and it is used here to define the questions' statements, marks, type, answers, etc.

-One motivation behind using YAML is that all text entries can be written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
-This means that question statements, answers, etc. can be written in Markdown, and using a few basic Markdown extensions, we can also use LaTex equations and tables.
+One motivation behind using YAML is that all text entries (e.g., question statements, answers, etc.) can be written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+We have added a few extensions, so that you can also use LaTex equations and tables too.

 Below is an longer example of what an exam script would look like: